Haxel0rd/haxel0rds/tools/exchangy/README.md

 ## Exchangy v1.02 - Exchange Server version & patchlevel detection
+* Last updated: 09/2021, v1.01 => v1.02 (current, stable)
-* Smaller bugfixes and improvements (fixed update logic, improved networking and connections, etc.)
+* Bugfixes and improvements (fixed update logic, improved networking and connections, improved detection, etc.)

 ## What is this tool for?
 This tool was made for 'BlackBox' Information gathering puproses (e.g. when performing Pentests) to quickly identify the version and even patchlevel of a Microsoft Exchange Server.
 The tool comes with some bypass mechanisms and features to detect even hardened targets (e.g.: Firewalls, cleansed owa panels, etc.).
 You can run this tool from remote and you do NOT need to be authenticated on the target Server.

 * Detecs almost all Exchange Server Versions!
 * Made for longterm stability!
 Has own internal db.